ers-stars/dolphot_jwst/docs/source/install/install.rst

 .. tip::
   *  Some compliers may throw warnings, but these do not generally affect the DOLPHOT installation.
-  *  It is recommended to add the "bin" sub-directory of DOLPHOT to your $PATH environment.
+  *  It is recommended to add the "bin" subdirectory of DOLPHOT to your $PATH environment.